hyoshioka0128/powerapps-docs.ja-jp-1/powerapps-docs/developer/component-framework/sample-controls/angular-flip-control.md

 /**
  * It is called by the framework prior to a control receiving new data.
- * @returns an object based on nomenclature defined in manifest, expecting object[s] for property marked as â€œboundâ€ or â€œoutputâ€
+ * @returns an object based on nomenclature defined in manifest, expecting object[s] for property marked as â&euro;œboundâ&euro; or â&euro;œoutputâ&euro;
  */
 public getOutputs(): IOutputs {
     var returnValue = this._currentValue;